thierr26/thierr26_personal_notes_sphinx_sources/source/debian_apps_install.rst

   pair: Gimp; icon theme
   pair: Gimp; Keyboard Shortcuts

-In Preferences, Interface, Theme: System.
+In Preferences, Interface, Theme: System, Light Colors.

-In Preferences, Interface, Icon Theme: Color.
+In Preferences, Interface, Icon Theme: Legacy.

-In Keyboard Shortcuts, View: Set Zoom in shortcut to '='.
+In Keyboard Shortcuts, View: Set Zoom in shortcut to '=' (if you use a French keyboard).

 Music On Console